MaevaTecher/standard-methods-apis-omics/docs/Section_11_1.md

 While peer-reviewed journals require that any genetic data are shared in open-access, no rigorous quality control of the metadata submitted is ensured.
 Regardless of the reader's expertise level in submitting genomic data, we recommend following the best practices listed by the journal *Scientific Data* (“Promoting best practice in nucleotide sequence data sharing,” 2020) in submitting metadata to NCBI, DDBJ, ENA, and other databases.
 This section does not intend to replace the multiple and comprehensive resources available guiding data and metadata submission, and we urge to carefully adhering to these standards (*i.e*., for [NCBI BioProject](https://www.ncbi.nlm.nih.gov/books/NBK54015/?report=reader)).

+### 11.1.1.
+Common problems with *Apis*-related BioProjects

+Often, a single study can be associated with a BioProject (*i.e.*, BioProject 1 = X individuals SNPs data, BioProject 2 = Y Transcriptomes) or eventually an umbrella project gathering several related projects (*i.e.*, BioProject UMBRELLA [BioProject 3 = Proteomics data for 100 individuals + and BioProject 2 = Gene expression data for 50 individuals]).
+One common mistake is the absence of a clear, unique title and description.

+Among the 517 BioProjects strictly related to *Apis* honey bee available on NCBI, we found that most did not have associated publications or proper descriptions (Search: "Apis mellifera"[Organism] and manual sorting).
+This can make it difficult for the reader to know 1) how the data were generated and 2) which institute or team could be contacted to reach out on the origin of the data.
+Thus, we suggest that researchers follow the subsequent best practices for BioProject submission:11.1.2.
+Common problems with *Apis*-related BioSamples

 ------------------------------------------------------------------------

 **Best practices for BioProjects:**